sanskrit/raw_etexts_english/blogs/manasataramgini/2007-01-18_divakirtya-s-eclipses-and-severed-heads.md

 +++
-title = "dIvAkIrtya-s, eclipses and severedxa0heads"
+title = "dIvAkIrtya-s, eclipses and severed heads"

 +++
 We saw how the aitareya brAhmaNa describes the